16-year-old charged with murder following wrong-way New Circle crash

 Five people, including Busbee, the 16-year-old driver and another Camry passenger, were injured in the collision, police said.
 Two occupants of the other vehicles were also injured.

 The investigation was ongoing.
-Anyone with additional information is asked to call Lexington Police at (859) 258-3600.
+Anyone with additional information is asked to call Lexington Police at 859-258-3600.
 Anonymous tips, including photos and videos, can be submitted by texting LEXPD plus the tip to CRIMES (274637).
-Information can also be sent anonymously through Bluegrass Crime Stoppers at (859) 253-2020 or www.bluegrasscrimestoppers.com.
+Information can also be sent anonymously through Bluegrass Crime Stoppers at 859-253-2020 or Bluegrasscrimestoppers.com.

 Trey Crumbie: 859-231-3261, @CrumbieHLeader